From Hobby to Business

 After all these years, the overhead garage door remains in place.
 Dave revealed, “I thought it would be easier to leave it than to remove it, just in case the wine-making didn’t work out.”

-The five-acre family-owned estate, winery, tasting room, and boutique gift shop sits at the northernmost point of southeast Michigan’s Pioneer Wine Trail.
-It’s also part of the Greater Lansing Makers and Shakers Trail.
+The five-acre family-owned estate, winery, tasting room, and boutique gift shop is part of Choose Lansing’s Craft Beverage Pass.

 The Burgdorf’s initially offered people the opportunity to come and participate in making and labeling their own wines.
 The juice came from wine kits.
 The two lent their wine-making experience to enhance these wines and earn enough money to buy more wine tanks and equipment.
 Eventually, this activity faded as the Burgdorf’s continued to expand their winery.